 The fabric softener goes into the dispenser cup on the top of the agitator.
 During the rinse the machine spins to release the fabric softener, delivering it down the agitator stem as the machine fills for the final deep rinse.

 If fabric softener is not added to the washer correctly, it may contribute to ‘scrud’ (described below).

-The ‘Bulky’ and ‘Quick’ cycles and ‘Eco Rinse’ option are not designed to be used with fabric softener as the fabric softener will not be dispersed correctly.
+The QUICK cycle and ECO option are not designed to be used with fabric softener.
+This cycle and option do not use a deep rinse so the machine cannot dispense fabric softener correctly.